-8. RELATED WORK
+VIII.
+RELATED WORK

-Optimization theory is used in traffic management research in areas such as reverse engineering of existing protocols [4, 5], tuning configuration parameters of existing protocols [1], and guiding the design of new protocols [2] (for more references see [20]).
-In turn, such a broad use has encouraged innovations in optimization theory, for example, [3] introduced multiple decomposition methods.
+Optimization theory is used in traffic management research in areas such as reverse engineering of existing protocols [5], [6], tuning configuration parameters of existing protocols [2], and guiding the design of new protocols [8] (for more references see [29]).
+In turn, such a broad use has encouraged innovations in optimization theory, for example, [10] introduced multiple decomposition methods.
 Our paper takes advantage of the recent advancements and applies multiple decompositions to design traffic management protocols.

 Most of the proposed traffic management protocols consider congestion control or traffic engineering alone.
-Several proposed dynamic traffic engineering protocols also load balance over multiple paths based on feedback from links [21, 22, 23], but they do not adapt the source rates.
-From the methodology perspective, our work bears the most resemblance to FAST TCP [2].
-Other congestion control protocols that use control theory to prove stability include [24, 25, 26].
+Several proposed dynamic traffic engineering protocols also load balance over multiple paths based on feedback from links [11], [9], [30], but they do not adapt the source rates.
+From the methodology perspective, our work bears the most resemblance to FAST TCP [8].
+Other congestion control protocols that use control theory to prove stability include [22], [31], [32].

-According to recent research, congestion-control and traffic-engineering practices may not interact well [27, 10, 28].
+According to recent research, congestion-control and trafficengineering practices may not interact well [33], [3], [34].
 In response, many new designs are proposed.
-Some of them start with a different objective, and find poor convergence properties [7, 6].
-Algorithms similar to two of the decomposition solutions (Section 3) are described briefly in [10] and Appendix of [29], though neither consider possible design alternatives, nor bridge the gap between a mathematical algorithm and a practical protocol.
-Others analyze stability of joint congestion control and routing algorithms using theory, while we use optimization decomposition to guide the design of a practical protocol [11, 30, 31].
-Some of our evaluation is inspired by [31, 11], which proves that multipath congestion control can be stable under heterogeneous feedback delay.
-In particular, [11] shares a similar problem formulation and analyze an algorithm similar to the primal-driven algorithm presented in Section 3.3, TRUMP offers extra flexibility through the tuning parameter w and faster convergence through an additional loss price.
-In [32], the value of coordinated path selection (over random path selection) in the context of multipath congestion control is studied, while in this paper we consider the combination of traffic engineering and congestion control.
+Some of them start with a different objective than this paper, and find poor convergence properties [14], [13].
+Algorithms similar to two of the decomposition solutions (Section IV) are described briefly in [3] and Appendix of [35], though neither considers possible design alternatives, nor present a packet-level protocol (and associated experiments).

+Some research analyzes stability of joint congestion control and routing algorithms using theory [17], [36], [37], while we use optimization decomposition to guide the design of a practical protocol.
+Some of our evaluation is inspired by [37], [17], which prove that multipath congestion control can be stable under heterogeneous feedback delay.
+In particular, [17] shares a similar problem formulation and analyzes an algorithm similar to the primal-driven algorithm presented in Section 3.3, however, TRUMP offers extra flexibility through the tuning parameter w and faster convergence through an universal stepsize.
+In [28], they study coordinated path selection in the context of multipath congestion control, while in this paper we find selecting two or three shortest-hop paths is sufficient for TRUMP to perform well.

-9. CONCLUSIONS
+IX.
+CONCLUSIONS